What is Pest Exclusion and Why is it Important?

 Pest exclusion is one of the most essential components of commercial pest control.
-In a much more eco-friendly and “green” world, pest control managers seek to decrease the amount of pesticides needed to control a pest problem, and use a more “holistic approach” with healthier methods using the natural life cycles of pests and biology to wipe out an infestation.
+In a much more eco-friendly and “green” world, pest control managers seek to decrease the number of pesticides needed to control a pest problem and use a more “holistic approach” with healthier methods using the natural life cycles of pests and biology to wipe out an infestation.
 Pest exclusion is a way to prevent buildings from dealing with pest infestation while maintaining a healthy atmosphere for employees, and not exposing them to harsh chemicals and pesticides.

 Understanding Pest Exclusion

 Exclusion in commercial pest management is the first line of defense to prevent a pest invasion.
 As an integrated management system, it is a much more simplistic and safer way to control pests and eradicate any infestation before it can get out of control.
 Because pests can be very resilient and sneaky, if your commercial building is riddled with cracks and holes that provide entry, the first way to stop those pests is to repair all those tiny cracks and entryways.